dev-code0101/ocr-pipeline/README.md

 - GPU not available:
   - Error: `PaddlePaddle CUDA support is required for GPU mode.`
   - Fix: Uncheck “Use GPU” in the UI, or install NVIDIA drivers + NVIDIA Container Toolkit on the host.
+  - macOS note: GPU (CUDA) is not supported; run CPU and uncheck “Use GPU”.
 - No PDFs found:
   - Ensure the path is inside `/workspace` and contains `.pdf` files; use “List PDFs” to verify discovery.
 - Permission denied on output: